jjos2372/wc-burst/README.md

 ## Installation

 Download (or clone) this repository.
-Then move the contents to your WordPress folder underthe zip file available in the [releases section](../../releases) and then upload it as a plugin in your
+Then move the contents to your WordPress folder under folder `wp-content/plugins`.
-WordPress admin page.
+Finally, enable the plugin and configure the parameters under your WordPress admin page.

 ### Requirements